kata-containers/kata-containers/Developer-Guide.md

 $ export KUBECONFIG=/etc/kubernetes/admin.conf
 ```

-You can force kubelet to use Kata Containers by adding some _untrusted_
+You can force Kubelet to use Kata Containers by adding some `untrusted`
 annotation to your pod configuration.
 In our case, this ensures Kata
 Containers is the selected runtime to run the described workload.

-_nginx-untrusted.yaml_
+`nginx-untrusted.yaml`
 ```yaml
 apiVersion: v1
 kind: Pod